Icons of Filth: Early history

 Atomic Filth formed shortly afterwards with Socket, Daffy and Aitch from Mock Death and Stig (Andrew Sewell) on vocals.
 Within a year the name had been changed to Icons of Filth and Socket had left, to be replaced on bass by Ed.
 They recorded the cassette LP Not On Her Majesty's Service in September 1982, becoming the first release on Conflict's Mortarhate label (Mortarhate M1).
 This was followed up by the May 1983 recording Used · Abused · Unamused which was released as a 7-inch EP on Corpus Christi Records.
-Ed left after its release and was replaced by Fish (Richard Edwards) on bass.
+Ed left after its release and was replaced by Fish on bass.
 In December 1983, Onward Christian Soldiers was recorded, and was released the following March on Mortarhate records.
 This LP featured a strong animal rights theme.
 After a series of performances in 1984, usually with Conflict, the Brain Death 7-inch EP was recorded in October 1984.
 This was followed in April 1985 by the Filth & the Fury EP.